OJB-Quantum/QC-Hardware-How-To/README.md

     └─ University of Victoria (UVic) ..............................
 0.5 ;  2 labs
 ```

-> Note: Recently, the University of Pittsburgh, University of Chicago, and University of Colorado-Boulder have really began to grow their infrastructure for quantum hardware-related research.
-So, expect these 3 to move up in the tier list very quickly in the near future.
+> Note: Recently, the University of Pittsburgh, University of Chicago, Arizona State University, and University of Colorado-Boulder have started to dramatically scale their infrastructure for quantum hardware-related research.
+So, expect these 4 to move up in the tier list very quickly in the near future.

 ---